Build a purposeful marketing plan with these eight steps.

 - Based on the past year, what do you anticipate the challenges to be for the upcoming year (both internally and within your industry)?

-Do this in detail to deeply understand why those people need your product / service.
+Do this in detail to deeply understand why those people need your product / service, because this will be the compass that guides the development of the rest of your marketing plan.
 It’s also crucial to review your previously identified target audience to highlight any developments.

 - What are your audiences’ interests and problems?